davidmegginson/fgfs-scenery-build/README.md

 ## Building the scenery

 A Makefile drives the process.
-Edit the variables at the top of the Makefile to set the area you're building and the bounds, like this:
+Note these variables at the top of the Makefile:

 ```
 # What area are we building?